freakflames29/rubygems.org_cli_tool/Readme.md

 # rubygems.org CLI tool

-This is an unofficial rubtgems.org cli tool for search and download gems
+This is an unofficial rubygems.org cli tool for searching and downloading gems

 # Gems Used